HabanaAI/Model-References/PyTorch/generative_models/stable-diffusion/README.md

 * PTL version changed from 1.4.2 to 1.7.7 with required modification in scripts and torchmetrics from 0.6 to 0.10.3.
 * ImageLogger callback disabled while running on HPU.
 * HPU support for single and multi card(using HPUParallelStrategy) is enabled.Also tuned parameter values for DDP.
-* HMP support added for mixed precison training with required ops in fp32 and bf16.
+* HMP support added for mixed precision training with required ops in fp32 and bf16.
 * HPU and CPU config files were added.
 * Introduced additional mark_steps as per need in the Model.
 * Added FusedAdamw optimizer support nd made it enabled by default.